Wednesday, February 25, 2009

 The point of this map is to show that not only is desertification happening, which destroys water resources (watershed and aquifers) and food production for human societies, it is spreading across that horizontal global band of historical development of civilization.
 Understanding the biggest threat to industrialized countries that are overdrawing their local resources is to view this through Jared Diamond's chronicle of the expansion of human civilization that took place because of plentiful resources across the millennia, in his book "Guns, Germs and Steel".

-only human civilization but planetary systems of life.
+It will hit the highly developed societies the hardest, endangering not only human civilization but planetary systems of life.
 Diamond further documents the consequences of human depletion of resources in "Collapse", as well as the choices that human society must make very quickly.
 Humanity now faces the unwinding of the civilization bubble, and our choices lie in how we manage this without further devastation across the globe.
 Further discussions of "far-ahead" thinking is at the Long Now Foundation.